 Other appetizers are simple affairs but as good as they get.
 BROCCOLI RABE and CAPRESE salad, thick tomato slices with smoky mozzarella, made outstanding starters.
 And Mediterranean flat bread and prosciutto with melon were equally delicious.

 The pasta dishes we tried were sublime.
-SPAGHETTI ALLA CARBONARA combines pasta with pancetta, Parmigiano-Reggiano, black pepper and an egg yolk for a mingling of flavors that will linger long after the end of the meal.
+SPAGHETTI CARBONARA combines pasta with pancetta, Parmigiano-Reggiano, black pepper and an egg yolk for a mingling of flavors that will linger long after the end of the meal.

 Lapi marries wide PAPPARDELLE noodles with thick, strongly aromatic and earthy porcini mushrooms.
 He then adds large, succulent shrimp that are perfectly cooked, tosses in garlic and wine and finishes the mixture in a heady but light cream sauce that is also unforgettable.